codehard123/RoadFighter/README.md

 <img src="Readme_images/My_Game.JPG" height="400">
 + Things still needed to work upon

-    1. Other emeemy cars
+    1. Other enemy cars
     2. Progress bar
     3. Acceleration and Deacceleration
     4. Road Turnings
     5. Audio effects
     6. Multiple levels
     7. Speed and Progress indicator
-    8. Camer Appearance
+    8. Cameo Appearance

+The Project is live and can be seen at https://roadfighter.imfast.io/ .
+I don't know why the background and the road is not visible when viewed online.